ayowilfred95/packet-tracer/README.md

 This repository contains a Websocket application for tracing IPv4 and IPv6 packets, as well as monitoring the amount of packets received.
 The application is containerized using Docker and can be deployed to Azure Kubernetes Service (AKS) using GitHub Actions CI/CD pipeline.

 ## Overview
 This project automates the provisioning and deployment of infrastructure and applications to Azure Kubernetes Service (AKS) using GitHub Actions.
-It provides a streamlined workflow for managing cloud resources and deploying containerized applications on Kubernetes.
+It provides a streamlined workflow for dockerizing and deploying containerized applications on Kubernetes.

 ## Prerequisites
 Before using this project, ensure you have the following: